arc6373/commonphrases/README.md

 phrases.getAllPhrases
 	- Params
 		messages - Array of strings
+		(optional) user_list - a list of phrases to not allow provided by the user
 	- Returns
 		dictionary of key/value pairs.
 Key = phrase, value = amount of times appeared